 You might argue with that, but I have already seen progress in both my writing speed and my blog.

-Without overthinking the topic, I can write a 1000+ words post within 4-5 hours excluding the research time now.
+Without overthinking the topic, I can write a 1000+ word post within 4-5 hours, excluding the research time now.
 Isn’t that great?

-You have already understood that overthinking holds you from writing great content, writing more, taking the next step without fear, starting your podcast series or your new Vlog channel on YouTube.
+You have already understood that overthinking holds you from writing great content, writing more, taking the next step without fear, and starting your podcast series or your new Vlog channel on YouTube.

-If you want to overcome the overthinking, reading is the best option.
+If you want to overcome overthinking, reading is the best option.
 Overthinking does not solve any problems, but reading does.

-Spend 70% of your time for reading (do not waste time on picking “good” content.
+Spend 70% of your time reading (do not waste time picking “good” content.
 Read anything you’ve come across) and 30% for writing.

-This is how I work on my overthinking problem or at least how I wanted to do that.
-This ratio may change with the time and experience but, for the beginners, 70% is the bare minimum.
+This is how I work on my overthinking problem, or at least how I wanted to do that.
+This ratio may change with time and experience, but 70% is the bare minimum for beginners.

 Overthinking does not help with anything.
 You should stop overthinking because it does complicate things even more.

 The best ideas come out of the mind when it is free and relaxed.
 You have to have a relaxed mind, especially for newbies.
 Then you’ll have the best writing experience.

-Let me know if you have anything to add to this and how you’ve started your blogging career as a beginner and where you stand today.
+Let me know if you have anything to add to this, how you’ve started your blogging career as a beginner, and where you stand today.
 I would love to add more valuable points to this post from your journey.